AcheampongAndy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 6. Write a script that prints 3 lines: (like 1-multi_languages.js) but by using an array of string and a loop
 7. Write a script that prints x times “C is fun”
 8. Write a script that prints a square
+9. Write a script that prints the addition of 2 integers